 Your allergist will often suggest an allergy test as a first step.
 It helps narrow down which triggers could be causing your allergy and rule others out.
-Let’s look at the two main types of test.
+Let’s look at the two main types of test:

-Immunotherapy isn’t right for everyone.
+Allergy immunotherapy isn’t right for everyone.
 But It could be an option if your allergies are not under control or you find it impossible to avoid the allergen.

 It depends on your trigger.

-Immunotherapy is available for allergies to for example:
+Allergy immunotherapy is available for allergies to, for example: